Wohlstand/libADLMIDI/README.md

  * Added ESFMu emulator for the future ESFM support (Currently used as one another OPL3 emulator and without panned stereo support yet).
  * Added YMFM emulator support (OPL3 and OPL2).
  * Added support for OPL2 mode when some emulators enabled.
+ * Added ability to change the hardware address at the DOS version of MIDI player.
+ * Added an ability to manually specify the chip type (OPL2 or OPL3) at the DOS version of MIDI player.
+ * Added an automatical detection of OPL2 or OPL3 chip depending on the BLASTER environment variable's value at the DOS version of MIDI player.

 ## 1.5.1   2022-10-31
  * Added an ability to disable the automatical arpeggio